Netregistry: Verify your domain

 On the Verify your domain and set up email page, click Choose a different method and select Add a domain host record.

-Note: If the wizard doesn’t provide a link to your domain, click here to open the Netregistry® site in a new tab.
+Note: If the Setup Wizard doesn’t provide a link to your domain, click here to open the Netregistry® site in a new tab.
 The Setup Wizard remains open in the first tab.

 - In the top of the Netregistry site, click Login.